Warwickshire: Canals and waterways

-Sports
+Media

+Television

+The county is covered by BBC West Midlands and ITV Central from its studios in Birmingham.
+Television signals are received from either the Lark Stoke or Sutton Coldfield TV transmitters.

+Radio

+BBC Local Radio for the county is served by BBC CWR which broadcast from its studios in Coventry.
+However, the North Warwickshire area is served by BBC Radio WM.
+County-wide commercial radio stations are Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands and Greatest Hits Radio Midlands.

+Sport

 Cycling

-Warwickshire’s rural roads, canal towpaths and historic towns are increasingly popular with cycling enthusiasts.
-Its reputation as a major cycling destination has been bolstered in recent years having hosted a stage of the Women’s Tour since 2016 and the Men’s Tour of Britain in 2018 and 2019.
+Warwickshire's rural roads, canal towpaths and historic towns are increasingly popular with cycling enthusiasts.
+Its reputation as a major cycling destination has been bolstered in recent years having hosted a stage of the Women's Tour since 2016 and the Men's Tour of Britain in 2018 and 2019.

-In 2022, St Nicholas Park in Warwick will host the Elite Men’s and Women’s Road Race as part of the Commonwealth Games taking place in Birmingham.
+In 2022, St Nicholas Park in Warwick hosted the Elite Men's and Women's Road Race as part of the Commonwealth Games that took place in Birmingham.

 Association football

 Warwickshire has no Football League clubs.
-As of the 2022–23 season the highest-placed team is Leamington, who play in the National League North, the sixth tier of English football.
-A level below in the Southern Football League Premier Division Central are Nuneaton Borough and Stratford Town.
-Other clubs include Rugby Town, Bedworth United, Southam United, Racing Club Warwick, Coleshill Town, Atherstone Town and Nuneaton Griff.
-All of these are affiliated to the Birmingham FA.
+As of the 2022–23 season, the highest-placed team is Leamington, who play in the National League North, the sixth tier of English football.
+A level below, in the Southern Football League Premier Division Central, are Nuneaton Borough and Stratford Town.
+Other clubs include Rugby Town, Bedworth United, Southam United, Racing Club Warwick, Coleshill Town, Atherstone Town and Nuneaton Griff; all of these are affiliated to the Birmingham FA.

-Aston Villa, Birmingham City and Coventry City are Football League clubs located within the historic boundaries of Warwickshire, along with National League club Solihull Moors and Southern League Division One Central club Sutton Coldfield Town.
+Aston Villa, a Premier League team, and Football League clubs Birmingham City and Coventry City are located within the historic boundaries of Warwickshire; National League club Solihull Moors and Southern League Division One Central club Sutton Coldfield Town are also sited in this area.

 Parkrun

-There are six Saturday morning 5km parkruns in Warwickshire for all ages and abilities: Leamington, Stratford upon Avon, Rugby, Bedworth, Southam and Kingsbury.
-There are also three Sunday 2km junior events at Stratford upon Avon, Rugby and Warwick.
+There are six Saturday morning 5 km parkruns in Warwickshire for all ages and abilities: Leamington, Stratford upon Avon, Rugby, Bedworth, Southam and Kingsbury.
+There are also three Sunday 2 km junior events at Stratford upon Avon, Rugby and Warwick.

 Cricket

-Warwickshire County Cricket Club play at Edgbaston Cricket Ground, Birmingham (historically part of Warwickshire).
+Warwickshire County Cricket Club play at Edgbaston Cricket Ground, Birmingham, which was historically part of Warwickshire.
 Notable English players for the side have been Eric Hollies, M.J.K.
 Smith, Bob Willis, Dennis Amiss, Jonathan Trott, Ian Bell, Moeen Ali and Chris Woakes.
 Overseas players have included Alvin Kallicharran, Rohan Kanhai, Brian Lara, Allan Donald and Shaun Pollock.
-In 2014 the club partly severed its links to the county by renaming its Twenty20 side the Birmingham Bears, much to the chagrin of many supporters.
+In 2014, the club partly severed its links to the county by renaming its Twenty20 side the Birmingham Bears, much to the chagrin of many supporters.

 Other grounds in modern-day Warwickshire which have hosted first-class cricket matches are: